killercoda/scenario-examples/basic-data-modeling/step1.md

 `SELECT * from heartrate_v1 WHERE pet_chip_id = 123e4567-e89b-12d3-a456-426655440b23;`{{execute}}

 The last write was actually an update!
 It overwrote the first value.
 In the way that this table is defined, each pet can only have one heart rate recorded.
 When we write the next value for the same pet_chip_id, it will actually overwrite the first value.
-All inserts in Scylla (and Cassandra) are really upserts (insert/update).
+All inserts in ScyllaDB (and Cassandra) are really upserts (insert/update).
 There can be only one set of values for each unique primary key.
 If we insert again with the same primary key, the values will be updated.
 Next, we will see how we can overcome this problem.